Neora Valley National Park – Kalimpong, WestBengal

 - Gangtok/Darjeeling → Kalimpong → Lava

-Access to Neora Valley National Park is regulated to protect sensitive habitats and ensure visitor safety.
-Only select gates and trails are open, and permits are mandatory for entry into core forest zones.
+Access to Neora Valley National Park is carefully regulated to protect its fragile Himalayan ecosystems and ensure visitor safety.
+Only designated entry gates and trekking routes are open to the public, and permits are mandatory for entering core forest zones.

 Main Entry Points